yogoken/go-api-server/README.md

 # About

-🔹 This tool searches the comment, including the "TODO" from the specified package of Go language.
+🔹 This tool searches the comment, including the "TODO"

 ## Send API Request
 ```